stemangiola/tidybulk/dev/workshop-syllabus.md

 # Workshop Description

+This workshop will present how to perform analysis of RNA sequencing data following the tidiness paradigm.
+The tidy paradigm follows the representation of the data where each variable is a column and each observation is a row, and the manipulation of data using verbs with an easy-to-understand vocabulary.
+Most importantly the data structure can be forwarded across manipulation and analysis function keeping its properties (i.e., endomorphic).

-This workshop will show you how to perform analysis of RNA-Seq count data in a 'tidy' way using the tidyBulk and tidyHeatmap packages. tidyBulk provides a modular framework and a tidy data structure for bulk transcriptional analyses. tidyHeatmap provides a tidy implementation for creating heatmaps.
-These packages are part of a tidy transcriptomics suite for tidy and user-friendly grammar of RNA sequencing data exploration and analysis.
+This can be achieved for RNA sequencing data with tidybulk, tidyHeatmap and tidyverse packages.
+The package tidybulk provides a modular framework and a tidy data structure for bulk transcriptional analyses. tidyHeatmap provides a tidy implementation of the function ComplexHeatmaps::Heatmap.
+These packages are part of the tidytranscriptomics suite that introduces semantics and properties of a tidy approach to RNA sequencing data.

-- preprocess count data
-- perform differential expression analysis
-- visualise gene expression data
+The topics presented in this workshop will be

+- Data exploration
+- Data preprocessing and quality control
+- Data dimensionality reduction
+- Differential transcript abundance analyses
+- Data visualisation

 ## Pre-requisites